Table of Contents

 - Have you given up or cut back on activities or hobbies that were once important to you in favour of drinking?

 - Have you found that you need to drink more in order to feel the effects you wanted?
-Or have the number of drinks consumed had less of an effect than before?
+Or has the number of drinks consumed had less of an effect than before?

 - Does drinking cost you more than money?